paragi/rocket-store/README.md

 # Rocket Store
-A simple but powerful database, utilising on flat file storage.
+A simple but powerful database, utilising flat file storage.

-Some times you just need to store and retrieve in your app.
+Some times you just need to store and retrieve data in in a simple manner, without the need for a separate database process.
 Its amazing how often a storage tasks can be accomplished, using the filesystem and 3 very simple, but versatile function: POST, GET and DELETE.
 Its the fastest way to store data outside RAM.
-But combined with a RAM disk, its lightning fast.
+Its lightning fast compared to a fullblown database.
 All packaged in a single file to include, without any dependencies.

 However, if you need the superior search and storage power of a real SQL RDBM, this simple tool does not compare.